Abstract

 This section is non-normative.

 While this section attempts to highlight a set of security considerations, it is not a complete list.
-Implementers are urged to seek the advice of security professionals when implementing mission critical systems using the technology outlined in this specification.
+Implementers are strongly encouraged to seek the advice of security professionals when developing systems that require robust protection and reliability using the technology outlined in this specification.

-Implementations are encouraged to follow the security considerations that are found in URI Generic Syntax, HTTP/1.1 Message Syntax and Routing and Semantics and Content.
+Implementations are encouraged to follow the security considerations that are found in URI Generic Syntax, HTTP/1.1 and HTTP Semantics.

 Servers are strongly discouraged from trusting the information returned by looking up an agent’s WebID for access control purposes.
 The server operator can also provide the server with other trusted information to include in the search for a reason to give the requester the access.